Ngāti Porou: History

 Wharenui (meeting house) in Waiomatatini, 1896, named Porourangi after the ancestor Ngāti Porou derive their name from.

 Pre-European history

 Ngāti Porou takes its name from the ancestor Porourangi, also known as Porou Ariki.
 He was a direct descendant of Toi-kai-rākau, Māui (accredited in oral tradition with raising the North Island from the sea), and Paikea the whale rider.

-Although Ngāti Porou claim the Nukutaimemeha as their foundation canoe, many Ngāti Porou ancestors arrived on different canoes, including Horouta, Tākitimu and Tereanini.
+Although Ngāti Porou claim the Nuku-tai-memeha as their foundation canoe, many Ngāti Porou ancestors arrived on different canoes, including Horouta, Tākitimu and Tereanini.
 The descendants of Porourangi and Toi formed groups that spread across the East Cape through conquest and through strategic marriage alliances.

 Genealogical associations with other iwi also arise through direct descent from Ngāti Porou ancestors: